tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-06-how-to-avoid-extinction-in-your-technical-writing-career.md

 I like knowing that the time I spend learning will be for a domain that has widespread applicability and isn't just a niche oddball technology product that is so specialized and unique, the knowledge gleaned would have little use elsewhere.

 Before starting this course, I made it 50% of the way through [Android Development for Beginners](https://classroom.udacity.com/courses/ud837).
 These Udacity are some of the best courses online I've ever seen.
 The pacing was just right, and the instructors are fun to listen to and learn from.
 Udacity knows how to put courses together.
-When you're matched up with the right level course, you don't feel stupid or lost.
+When you're matched up with the right level course, the instruction and activities can be incredibly helpful.

 ## Coding for Writers